TaylorDarneille/SEIRFX818/05-node-express/00readme/03packages.md

 _**Congratulations**_, you've just installed and used your first third party node module!

 We installed nodemon globally, but most node packages will only be useful for specific projects.
-In this case, when you run `npm install [package name]` you want to make sure you're inside the directory of the project you want to use the package in, and leave off the `-g` flag.
+In this case, when you run `npm i [package name]` you want to make sure you're inside the directory of the project you want to use the package in, and leave off the `-g` flag.

 ## Using a Third Party Module